-- Crown hair loss: Another early sign of MPB is where your hair starts to thin at the crown (just off the top or vertex of your head) and begins to produce a bald spot.
+- Crown hair loss: Another early sign of MPB is where your hair starts to thin at the crown (just off the top of your head – or the vertex) and begins to produce a bald spot.

 - Less healthy hair: In the areas where your hair is thinning, you may also see that individual hairs are weaker and more brittle, and they take longer to grow than hair in less-affected areas.

-- Excessive hair loss after a shower: It’s totally normal to lose a few hairs when you wash, dry, and comb your hair, but if you’re noticing a lot of hair left behind on the towel or comb that could be a sign of MPB beginning.
+- Excessive hair loss after a shower: It’s totally normal to lose a few hairs when you wash, dry, and comb your hair.
+However, if you’re noticing a lot of hair left behind on the towel or comb, that could be a sign of MPB beginning.

 If you experience sudden hair loss, you have multiple bald patches, you’re losing hair in clumps, or you have an itchy or burning scalp, it’s likely that your hair is caused by a different condition to MPB and you should seek medical advice.

-What to do When You Notice the First Balding Signs
+Hair Loss Treatments to Tackle the First Balding Signs

 Important note: Finasteride should never be taken by women; it is only licensed as a treatment for male pattern baldness.

-- Minoxidil is a topical hair loss treatment available as a foam, spray, or solution, which is applied to the areas of the scalp where hair is thinning.
-It helps to increase blood flow to your scalp and revitalise your hair follicles.
-If you want to target specific areas of hair loss then Minoxidil could work well for you.
+Minoxidil is a topical hair loss treatment available as a foam, spray, or solution, which is applied to the areas of the scalp where hair is thinning.
+Whilst it doesn’t tackle the activity of DHT directly, Minoxidil does help to increase blood flow to your scalp, bringing the oxygen and nutrients necessary to revitalise your hair follicles.
+If you want to target specific areas of hair loss, then Minoxidil could work well for you.